Best Vespa Tours in Rome

 - Rome at sunset: Get your camera ready because Rome's sunset is a sight to remember.
 The orange sky over the eternal city is something you can not miss, either from the Orange Garden or through the lock of the Order of Malta, write down in your GPS the best views of Rome, start the engine and enjoy an unforgettable sunset from your Vespa.

 - The night of Rome: If Rome itself is a city of dreams, imagine walking its streets and admiring its monuments illuminated in the darkness of the night.
 Get to know the vibrant nightlife of Rome on a vespa, visit the hidden treasures that this city has to show you and don't miss the Colosseum, even more majestic in the moonlight.

 What you need to drive in Rome:

 The most important thing before enjoying this wonderful plan is safety, so it is necessary to organize every point with caution.
-The traffic in Italy is quite hectic and during daylight hours can be quite stressful.
+Traffic in Italy is quite hectic and during daylight hours can be quite stressful.

-- Driving license: an essential requirement to be able to drive your scooter is to have a valid driving license.
-If the motorcycle is smaller than 125cc you can rent it with a B driving license, if on the other hand it is a larger one you will need a class A driving license.
+- Driving license: an essential requirement to be able to drive your scooter is to have your driving license in force.
+If the motorcycle is smaller than 125cc you can rent it with the B driving license, if on the other hand it is larger you will need the A class driving license.
 Another important fact to take into account is that if your driving license does not belong to a country of the European Community you will need an international driving license.

 - Money for the deposit: for the guarantee, the company usually asks for a deposit that will be returned at the moment of delivering the scooter.
 This amount usually varies depending on the scooter, rental time, etc. and can usually be paid in cash or by credit card.
 Always remember to check the clauses of the rental contract to avoid penalties for delivering the scooter with an empty tank or late, among others.